 Spyware come in the form of different software, intended to perform several tasks at once.
 There is not a unique “spyware” definition.
 However, the main functionalities of spyware include the following:

 Keyloggers’ main function is to record the system activity.
 Back in the day, they were responsible for keeping track of the pressure of the keys of your keyboard.
-The software has evolved over the years to the point where it can now record the victim’s desktop, monitor the documents sent to a printer, look at websites visited, and even read emails and chats.
-This information is then sent to the attacker to use at his disposal.
+The software has evolved over the years to the point where it can’t just track the keys you press.
+They now record the victim’s desktop, monitor the documents sent to a printer, look at websites visited, and even read emails and chats.
+At this point the attacker get this information, to use at his disposal.

 If general keyloggers collect information with no distinction, bank trojans are specifically designed to infect computers and gather credentials for banks and financial institutions.
 Acting mainly on the web, so in your browser, they can use the retrieved information to place bank transfers and steal money.